Hong Kong BN(O) Visa

 Family application

-• Spouse, including married spouses, same-sex partners, unmarried partners living together for two years
+• Spouse, including married couple, same-sex partners, unmarried partners

-• Were born on or after 1 July 1997; and
+• Adult child born on or after 1 July 1997, with at parent with BN(O) passport status.

-Eligible applicants may apply together with their spouse (including married spouse, same-sex partners or the partner who has lived together for two years), their children and adult dependents.
+• Eligible applicants may apply together with their spouse (including married spouse, same-sex partners or the partner who has lived together for two years), their children and adult dependents.

 Visa length

-You can apply for either a 5-year or a 2.5-year visa with a further 2.5-year extension.
+• You can apply for either a 5-year or a 2.5-year visa with a further 2.5-year extension.

 PR and Citizenship